kartulita/wheatley/src/doc/2-NAMING.md

 ## Annotations

 Let ng-annotate handle the injector annotations.
-Don't specify them yourself, since this results in repetition of code - which is an anti-pattern.
+Don't specify them yourself, since this results in repetition of code - which is an ugly anti-pattern.

 Bad: